 The manufacturing process used to make boxed cereal is so violent and denaturing that the proteins in the grains are actually rendered toxic and allergenic as a result.
 This is why whole grain boxed breakfast cereal is shockingly even more toxic than cheap boxed cereals made with white flour — because whole grains are higher in protein.

 The more protein, the more toxic the boxed cereal.

 What to do?

 The good news is that unhealthy versions of processed foods like boxed breakfast cereal can usually be replicated at home using simple preparation techniques which do not denature the food or add toxins like what happens in a factory.

-The recipe below provides an easy way to make homemade rice krispies either to eat as a cereal or to make rice krispies bars.
+The recipe below provides an easy way to make rice krispies at home to enjoy as a cereal or to make rice krispies snack bars.

 Rice Krispies Cereal Recipe

 Combine rice and water in a pot.
 Note: It is best not to use wild rice or brown rice for this recipe.